SQLek/wiydziomka/README.md

 Something to bridge the gap between _“I'm doing everything manually and locally”_
 and _“IaaS – intelligence as a service”_.

-No need for a PhD or engineering degree in Kubernetes and serverless cloud.
+No need for a PhD or an engineering degree in Kubernetes and a serverless cloud.

 It is an entry for the [T3.chat cloneathon](https://cloneathon.t3.chat/)